 change ip address with ifconfig Command in Linux

-The most convenient way to change IP address in Linux using the “ifconfig” command.
+To change IP address in Linux, we can use “ifconfig” command.
 Type ifconfig followed by the name of your network interface and the new IP address.
 Press enter.
 The new ip address will be assigned to this interface.

 For example, ifconfig eth0 192.168.0.100 netmask 255.255.255.0 will change the ip address on eth0 to 192.168.0.100.